 But wait, there’s more on the huntsman spider!

 6.)
-Males of one species of Huntsman spider (Heteropoda venatoria), have recently been found to deliberately make a sound when they sense a female spider nearby.
+Males of 1 species of huntsman spider (Heteropoda venatoria), have recently been found to deliberately make a sound when they sense a female spider nearby.

 7.)
 The females lay up to 200 eggs in a paper-like silken egg sac.